 Keep in mind to make the process go as quickly as possible pull out your milk, ice packs, and any other liquids you are bringing and place them in a separate bin.
 Inform the TSA agent if you wish for the milk to not go through x-ray so that they take additional screening measures.
 TSA guidelines do change so be sure to head over to their website for the most recent procedures.

-Milk On A Flight
+Heating Milk On A Flight

 Depending on the airline and flight time, milk may not be offered on your flight.
 This is where bringing your own gives you that inner peace that everything will be ok.
 In the event your child needs their milk warmed during the flight ask the flight attendant for a half cup of warm water and put the bottle in it.
 Keep checking to see if the milk is warm enough at 30 seconds, then again at 45 seconds.
 Once it has reached its ideal temperature for your child you are all set to go.

-How To Manage Milk At The Hotel
+How To Travel With Milk At The Hotel

 Once you have arrived at your destination a stop at the nearby convenient or grocery store will have local fresh milk in your hands.
 The obstacle now is how to keep it cold.